SAP/open-ux-odata/docs/mock-data-generator-provider.md

 1. Resolves and parses metadata.
 2. Determines authoritative existing-data presence.
-3. Acquires the service-scoped provider instance and creates one `AbortController` when at least one resource is eligible.
+3. Creates a fresh provider instance and one `AbortController` when at least one resource is eligible.
 4. Starts the configured monotonic deadline and calls `generate` at most once for the whole service epoch.
 5. Validates and stages the result while the same deadline remains active.
 6. Checks the deadline again and publishes one complete service snapshot only after initialization completes.
+7. Calls that epoch provider's `dispose()` exactly once, containing synchronous exceptions and applying a five-second deadline to asynchronous cleanup, whether generation succeeded or failed.

 A single serialized reload coordinator owns file-watch reload, `POST /$metadata/reload`, and capture-and-simulate metadata arrival.
 It